 When municipal budget expenditures exceed funding sources (i.e. user fees, reserves and grants), a property tax levy is required to make up the difference.

 In addition to collecting municipal taxes, the County is required to collect taxes on behalf of the Alberta School Foundation Fund and the Beaver Foundation.
+For certain non-residential properties, a small levy is charged on behalf of the Provincial Government to carry-out assessments of designated industrial properties.

 Hence, there are several factors at play when it comes to determining your current tax bill.